 With apologies to my alma mater, it’s not all about the U (especially the way their football team has been playing lately).
-In lean communication, it’s all about the YOU.
-Value begins and ends with the YOU.

 The purpose of lean communication is to add value while minimizing waste.
 Since waste is defined as anything that does not contribute to value, the definition of value is absolutely central to successful lean communication.
 If you don’t get it right, nothing works, and if you do get it right, you will always have an excellent chance to succeed.

 In lean manufacturing, the customer defines value, because value is defined as anything the customer is willing to pay for.
 It’s the same in lean communication, where your listener defines value.
 That means that when I communicate with YOU, I don’t get to define value; it’s not what I think is important; it’s not about my reasons for deciding or acting; it’s not about the language that I understand.
 If YOU are my audience, it’s about what YOU think is important, about what YOU value, and about what YOU care about.
 I can only get what I want by helping YOU get what YOU want and need.

 Although there are 9 keys to Lean Communication, the master key is outside-in thinking, which is the ability to put yourself into the listener’s perspective and build your communication so that it resonates with that point of view.

 Most people think about empathy as being about emotion, but there’s also a form of it called cognitive empathy, which is thinking what the other person is thinking.
 Because lean communication is directed at business communication, it focuses primarily on cognitive empathy.
 While it might help to feel your boss’s emotions when you’re making a big presentation to the executive committee, you’re going to need a huge dose of cognitive empathy to succeed, and that’s what outside-in thinking is about.